derpt34/Quark-Security-Interview/README.md

 ## Use

 Once you have the necessary files on your local machine, you can use the Makefile given and simply type "make" into the command line.
-This will assemble the program with the executable file "./world-times.x", which can be run by entering said file name into the command line.
+This will assemble the program with the executable file "world-times.x", which can be run by entering s"./world-times.x" into the command line.

 ## Cleaning Up